 Planning your education abroad can feel overwhelming!
 There is a lot of information to consider, so use the process outlined below to help guide you through the planning stages.
 For an optimal study abroad experience, we recommend you begin planning at least one year prior to the semester you will be abroad.

-Attend a Study Abroad 101 session and learn the basics about program options, available regions, application deadlines, scholarships and financial aid, and much more.
+Attend a Study Abroad 101 session or listen to a recorded Study Abroad 101 webinar (transcript available) and learn the basics about program options, available regions, application deadlines, scholarships and financial aid, and much more.

-Meet with a Peer Adviser to help identify priorities, interests and potential program selection.
+Meet with a Peer Adviser at University Park to help identify priorities, interests and potential program selection.
 Peer Advisers can also provide an overview of the application process, show you how to navigate the website and share insight into his/her own experience abroad.

 Not at University Park?
 Not a problem!
 Each Penn State campus has a Global Programs representative.
 See your representative for additional guidance on programs that fit well with your major or fitting study abroad into your academic curriculum.